-Provided that Preliminary Plan of Subdivision 4-04081approved in October 2004, is still valid, the transportation staff finds the submitted site plan meets the transportation requirements of Subtitle 27 for approval provided the above modifications to the approved preliminary plan of subdivision conditions are noted.
+Provided that the preliminary plan of subdivision 4-04081 approved in October, 2004, is still valid, the transportation staff finds the submitted site plan meets the transportation requirements of Subtitle 27 for approval provided the above modifications to the approved preliminary plan of subdivision conditions are noted.

-14. Subdivision Referral: In a memorandum dated November 14, 2007 (Lockard to Lindsay), the Subdivision Section offered the following:
+14. Subdivision Referral: In a memorandum dated November 14, 2007 (Lockhart to Lindsay), the Subdivision Section offered the following:

-This property was the subject of Preliminary Plan of Subdivision 4-04081, which was approved by the Planning Board on October 28, 2004.
+This property was the subject of Preliminary Plan of Subdivision 4-04081 which was approved by the Planning Board on October 28, 2004.
 The resolution adopting that action (PGCPB Resolution No. 04-252) was adopted on November 18, 2004.
 The site is approximately 4,000 feet east of the Addison Road Metro Station.
 The Glenwood Hill development is approved for 220 single-family detached units, 117 townhouse units, 278 multifamily dwelling units, and 203,000 square feet of office/retail.
 The submitted detailed site plans are for 63 single-family detached units, and 134 two-family units in Phase II; and 45 single-family detached units, and 144 multifamily units in Phase III.
 The layout shown on the DSP is generally consistent with the approved preliminary plan.